arthurdysart/ChargeTracker/README.md

 ## Install ChargeTracker
 ChargeTracker is executed on a multi-node cluster using AWS EC2 instances.
-Deployment via Pegasus (Insight Data Science) is recommended and outlined in project documentation `\doc\README.md`.
+Deployment via Insight Pegasus is recommended and outlined below.
+Detailed instructions are available in project documentation `\doc\README.md`.

 From the Cassandra node, initiate the Cassandra service (stores calculated metrics):
 ```